 Admission to the program is dependent on a faculty member agreeing to serve as a fourth-year adviser to the student and may be granted prior to the formal application process with written approval from the adviser and Professor Wilhelm.
-Each member of the Class of 2019 cohort was admitted early after having discussed their interests with a prospective adviser.
+Most GCS students in recent cohorts were admitted early after having discussed their interests with a prospective adviser.

 GCS Faculty Advisers